rifua/Ashray-Projects/README.md

 <b>Authorized to work full-time in Australia (Student Visa in relation to Master by Research) </b><br>

-Currently I am working full-time as a Cybersecurity Analyst at Connect IT Specialists and am enrolled in Master of ICT Research at Melbourne Institute of Technology.

 ## Objective

 My interest in computer science drove me towards working in cybersecurity.
 Now, I am eager to join a Security Operations Center (SOC) team as a Tier 1 Analyst.